philips-software/roslyn-analyzers/README.md

 Enabling a new rule on a legacy codebase can be daunting.
 Some rules (e.g., Avoid Duplicate Code, Avoid Static Classes) support configuration and whitelisting - again via the .editorconfig.

+# Visual Studio 2017 Support

+The latest versions are designed for Visual Studio 2019.
+Support for legacy Visual Studio 2017, with a slightly reduced feature set, is maintained in the 1.0.x versions of the packages.